 A good protocol is not to compensate for joint laxity by allowing maximum thumb flexion by teaching a lateral grasp as suggested by Benbow and Zivianni (Benbow 1995, Zivianni 1982), but to teach the child to flex and bend the thumb IP joint during manipulation of a pencil.
 Students can learn to co-contract this joint.
 In fact, often by passively allowing thumb IP flexion), students often can achieve a manipulative grip quickly.
 To get passive stability, McCleskey (2002, 2008) has developed a TIP grip protocol, to position the thumb in passive flexion, to prevent students from locking the thumb into extension or hyperextension.
 This allows the student to develop a more manipulative grasp.
-With practice, the student learns to co-contract and to develop the coordination to actively flex/extend this joint and can usually progress off the grip.
+With practice, the student learns to co-contract and to develop the coordination to actively flex/extend this joint, and can usually progress off the grip.
 In treatment planning, the primary goal, is to use activities that train active co-contraction.
 The "TIP" grip, is basically a commercially available grip, called "The Pencil Grip".
-The Pencil Grip is cut in 1/2, flipped upside down, and placed on a pencil.
-Half of a foam pencil grip is placed below the grip.
-Instead of calling this adapted version "the pencil grip flipped upside down, positioned on a pencil with a foam grip below the TIP grip", The Handwriting Clinic calls this adapted version a TIP grip, for "Thumb IP joint", to biomechanically describe the positioning of the adapted The Pencil Grip.
+The Pencil Grip is cut in 1/2, flipped upside down, and placed on a pencil, with a rubber band approximately 1/4 in below the grip, and 1 inch above the pencil tip.
+Instead of calling this adapted version "the pencil grip flipped upside down, positioned on a pencil with a rubber band below the grip", The Handwriting Clinic calls this adapted version a TIP grip, for "Thumb IP joint", to biomechanically describe the positioning of the adapted The Pencil Grip.